hrcraddock/plants/opiumpoppy/README.md

 ## References

+[^ref1]: Salavert, A., Zazzo, A., Martin, L. et al. Direct dating reveals the early history of opium poppy in western Europe.
+Sci Rep 10, 20263 (2020). https://doi.org/10.1038/s41598-020-76924-3.
-[^ref1]: See William Robinson, The Wild Garden Or, “Our Grove and Shrubberies Made Beautiful By The Naturalization of Hardy Exotic Plants: With A Chapter On The Garden of British Wild Flowers” (London: John Murray), 1870.
+[^ref2]: See William Robinson, The Wild Garden Or, “Our Grove and Shrubberies Made Beautiful By The Naturalization of Hardy Exotic Plants: With A Chapter On The Garden of British Wild Flowers” (London: John Murray), 1870.
 1st edition; See William Robinson, The English Flower Garden and Home Grounds of Hardy Trees and Flowers Only (London: John Murray), 1933.
 11th Edition.
-[^ref2]: M. D. Merlin.
+[^ref3]: M. D. Merlin.
 “Archaeological Evidence for the Tradition of Psychoactive Plant Use in the Old World.”
 Economic Botany 57, no. 3 (2003): 295–323. http://www.jstor.org/stable/4256701.
-[^ref3]: Eleusis, Journal of Psychoactive Plants and Compounds New Series, 2002-2003.
+[^ref4]: Eleusis, Journal of Psychoactive Plants and Compounds New Series, 2002-2003.
 6/7   Pgs.
-71-82. http://www.artepreistorica.com/2010/01/sacred-opium-botany-in-daunia-italy-from-the-7-to-6-centuries-bc/
+71-82. http://www.artepreistorica.com/2010/01/sacred-opium-botany-in-daunia-italy-from-the-7-to-6-centuries-bc/.
-[^ref4]: Derks, Hans.
+[^ref5]: Derks, Hans.
 “THE ‘VIOLENT OPIUM COMPANY’ (VOC) IN THE EAST.”
 In History of the Opium Problem: The Assault on the East, ca. 1600-1950, 105:189–238.
 Brill, 2012. http://www.jstor.org/stable/10.1163/j.ctv4cbhdf.18.
-[^ref5]: Zheng, Yangwen.
+[^ref6]: Zheng, Yangwen.
 “The Social Life of Opium in China, 1483-1999.”
 Modern Asian Studies 37, no. 1 (2003): 5. http://www.jstor.org/stable/3876550.
-[^ref6]: Derks, ‘VIOLENT OPIUM COMPANY.’
+[^ref7]: Derks, ‘VIOLENT OPIUM COMPANY.’
-[^ref7]: Basilius Bessler, Hortus Eystettensis, 1713.
+[^ref8]: Basilius Bessler, Hortus Eystettensis, 1713.
 2nd Edition.
-[^ref8]: Julia Lovell.
+[^ref9]: Julia Lovell.
 The Opium War: Drugs, Dreams and the Making of China.
 London: Pan Macmillan, 2011, p.
 2.
-[^ref9]: Royal Botanic Gardens Kew Archives, Miscellaneous Reports, MCR/5/1/45, India: Economic Products: Opium, f.
+[^ref10]: Royal Botanic Gardens Kew Archives, Miscellaneous Reports, MCR/5/1/45, India: Economic Products: Opium, f.
 209.
-[^ref10]: Sandra Kemp, Introduction to The Moonstone, by Wilkie Collins, London: Penguin, 1998.
+[^ref11]: Sandra Kemp, Introduction to The Moonstone, by Wilkie Collins, London: Penguin, 1998.
-[^ref11]: Andrew Lack.
+[^ref12]: Andrew Lack.
 Poppy.
 London: Reaktion Books, 2016, p.
 134-5